Course Selections &

 The goals of the social studies department include:

 Social studies classes include American and world history, government and economics, among others.
 Honors, ACC and AP courses are available.

 The ability to communicate, and an understanding of the context in which we communicate, is essential to a successful and satisfying adulthood.
 The language arts department seeks to enable students to read and write thoughtfully and with critical insight.

 Language arts courses explore vocabulary, American and world literature, and written expression through poetry, essays, research papers and creative narratives.
 Honors and college-credit courses are available.

-MODERN LANGUAGE Two credits required
+MODERN FOREIGN LANGUAGE 2 credits required

 The need for increased and better communication among peoples of the world is our reason for presenting a strong and well-rounded language program.

 Learning a second language enables a student to rediscover the world in terms of this language.
 The student experiences culture through language and literature as a source of personal enrichment and as a means of entering into another's community.
 Foreign language study brings about a more enlightened perspective and appreciation of our own culture, as well as an awareness of each person's responsibility to the world community.